 What happens if my application does not initially qualify for certification

 Your application is valid for 18 months.
 If you meet the standards within that period, you will receive certification.

 Once a site is certified, how do I maintain certification?

-You will be notified every 120 days to confirm that the site is still available and the information listed in the MNPRO database is still accurate.
+You will be notified every 120 days to confirm that the site is still available and the information listed in Minnesota's Land and Buildings Database is still accurate.
 If the site has been sold or has undergone any material changes, you must notify DEED.